input-output-hk/mantis/README.md

 - it will then download a bootstrap database in order to synchronise the Ethereum Classic blockchain.
 - it will check the finger print of the downloaded database in order to prevent MITM attacks.
 - then it will start up both the wallet and the mantis node and begin syncing.
-- until the node is synced no transcations can be made.
+- until the node is synced no transactions can be made.
 - when Daedalus is closed down it will also stop the mantis node.
 - uninstall using the OS 'Add/Remove' feature